 High-Growth Stocks to Buy: Amazon (AMZN)

-E-commerce giant Amazon (NASDAQ:AMZN) had a monstrous final third in 2018, and I don’t mean that in a good way.
+E-commerce giant Amazon (NASDAQ:AMZN) had a monstrous final third of 2018, and I don’t mean that in a good way.
 AMZN stock peaked on the first trading day of September.
 Since then, shares plummeted slightly over 34% before clawing back some of those losses.

-However, this is a great time to pounce on AMZN.
+This is a great time to pounce on AMZN.
 The marriage between commerce and digitalization is only burning brighter.
 Naturally, this benefits Amazon and its dominant position in this sector.

 Still, I like sustainability in my growth stocks.
 Unfortunately, core indicators surrounding the social-media upstart suggest further pain down the road.
 However, I can’t say the same thing about stalwart Facebook (NASDAQ:FB).
 Sure, they’ve suffered more controversies than the Donald Trump administration — okay, maybe not that many — hurting their credibility.